mrd875/SocketIOPlayground/readme.md

 - Text areas
 - Listing users with synced usernames

+Choose a room to join, choose a username, and click connect.

 ## How it works

 This is a socket.io server/client application.
 Its designed to abstract away communication of messages from a foreign source from developers.